zertyz/big-O/README.md

 [![big-o-test on docs.rs][docsrs-image]][docsrs]

-The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a minimum complexity -- detecting, as soon as possible, eventual performance regressions.
+The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- detecting, as soon as possible, eventual performance regressions.

 Browse the [Docs][docsrs].

-It is able to operate both on regular and iterator algorithm -- the later being useful to test CRUD operations.
+It is able to operate both on regular and iterator algorithms -- the later being useful to test CRUD operations.

 Reports are issued using the `Big O Notation` (hence the name) and it works by measuring how the algorithm's CPU times & RAM space requirements grow in relation to the amount of data or number of elements that it is